stonstad/Stellar.FastDB/README.md

 ## Common Questions

-**Why did you create Stellar.FasbDB?**
+**Why was Stellar.FasbDB created?**

-I'm a game developer and I needed a high concurency storage solution for player-managed game servers.
-Installing a local database would be asking too much of players.
-I discovered that existing storage solutions are slow or suffer from concurrency issues when there are too many concurrent readers and writers.
-This doesn't work for game servers which support large numbers of players.
+As a game developer, I needed a high-concurrency storage solution suitable for player-managed game servers.
+Installing traditional local databases posed too high a demand on players.
+I found that the available storage solutions were either too slow or struggled with concurrency issues during high volumes of simultaneous reads and writes.
+Such limitations are impractical for game servers, which must support a large number of players efficiently.

 **Should I use Stellar.FastDB?**

 Use Stellar.FastDB if you need:
-- Embedded durable storage (i.e. game server, desktop app)
+- Embedded, durable storage suitable for applications like game servers and desktop apps.
-- Thread-safety with high concurrency support
+- Thread safety with robust supporst for high concurrency.
-- High read and write throughput
+- High throughput for both reading and writing data.
-- Small storage footprint
+- A minimal data storage footprint.

 Do not use this database if you need:
-- Interprocess connection sharing
-- Single file storage
+- Sharing conections between processes.
+- Storing data in a single file.

-** What additional features are on the roadmap? **
+** What additional features are planned for Stellar.FastDB?

-- Integrated backup and restore to a single file
+- Integrated backup and restore functionality into a single file.
-- Memory defragmentation algorithm
+- A memory defragmentation algorithm to further optimize performance.
-- Optional structured storage mode with defined schmea for improved storage efficiency
+- An optional structured storage format with defined schema to further improve storage efficiency.
-- .NET Standard 2.1 support
+- Support for .NET Standard 2.1 and Unity.
-- Unity support

 ## How to use Stellar.FastDB

-- FastDB's APIs are modelled after .NET collections.
-If you know how to use Dictionary you already know how to use FastDB!
-When using default settings, all FastDB writes are immediate and consistent.
+- Stellar.FastDB's APIs are designed to be inuitive and closely resemble .NET collections.
+If you are familar with using a Dictionary, you'l find the traansiiton to FastDB seamless!
+By default, all writes to FastDB are immediate consistency, ensuring data integrity.
-- Install Stellar.FastDB from Nuget by searching for Stellar.FastDB or running package manager command 'Install-Package Stellar.FastDB'.
+- To get started with Stellar.FastDB, install it from NuGet.
+Search for 'Stellar.FastDB' or use the package manager command 'Install-Package Stellar.FastDB'.

 ## Code Samples

 ### Getting Started

-This example shows how to create a database instance, store a customer, update a customer, query for a customer, and lastly, close the database.
+Below is a basic example demonstrating how to interact with Stellar.FastDB.
+This includes creating a database instance, storing customer data, updating it, retrieving it, and properly closing the database connection:

 ```C#
 // create a class